-Under our By-laws, if a stockholder wishes to present a proposal or wants to nominate candidates for election as directors at our next annual meeting of stockholders in 2023, such stockholder must give written notice to the Corporate Secretary of the Company at our principal executive offices at the address noted above.
-The Secretary must receive such notice not earlier than 120 days prior to the one year anniversary of the date of the Meeting; provided, however, that in the event that the next annual meeting of stockholders is called for a date that is not within 30 days before or after the anniversary date of the Meeting, notice must be received by the Corporate Secretary not earlier than 120 days prior to the next annual meeting of stockholders and not later than the close of business on the 10th day following the day on which notice of the date of the next annual meeting of stockholders was mailed or public disclosure of the date of the next annual meeting of stockholders was made, whichever first occurs.
-The proxies to be solicited by our Board of Directors for the 2023 annual meeting will confer discretionary authority on the proxy holders to vote on any untimely stockholder proposal presented at such annual meeting.
+Under our By-laws, if a stockholder wishes to present a proposal or wants to nominate candidates for election as directors at our next annual meeting of stockholders in 2024, such stockholder must give written notice to the Corporate Secretary of the Company at our principal executive offices at the address noted above.
+The Secretary must receive such notice not earlier than 120 days prior to the one year anniversary of the date of the Meeting and not less than 90 days prior to the one year anniversary of the date of the Meeting; provided, however, that in the event that the next annual meeting of stockholders is called for a date that is not within 30 days before or after the anniversary date of the Meeting, notice must be received by the Corporate Secretary not earlier than 120 days prior to the next annual meeting of stockholders and not later than the close of business on the 10th day following the day on which notice of the date of the next annual meeting of stockholders was mailed or public disclosure of the date of the next annual meeting of stockholders was made, whichever first occurs.
+The proxies to be solicited by our Board of Directors for the 2024 annual meeting will confer discretionary authority on the proxy holders to vote on any untimely stockholder proposal presented at such annual meeting.